 Currently Hive has limits on public partitions, the limits are set per partition and the limitations are equal for all the users using public partitions.

-Now there are 3 Hive public partitions, 3 preempt public partitions 3 ckptdell public partitions, 3 ckpthp public partitions, one ckptqueen partition, one queen partition(Fat memory node) and one mpi partition.
+Now there are 3 Hive public partitions, one queen partition(Fat memory node) and one mpi partition.

 In order to view the real time partition info in Hive terminal, type command sinfo , also there is a login message for every user that contains real-time QOS limitations on each partition, user information and nodes information.